This Ideal Height & Weight Chart is for

-When dancers get into a rehearsal together, people are matched up for partnering sections usually based on height.
-If then, you get a dancer in a role where the partnering doesn’t seem safe based on weight, you may need to make adjustments either to the choreography or the casting.
+When dancers get into a rehearsal together, people are usually matched up for partnering sections based on height.
+If, you get a dancer in a role where the partnering doesn’t seem safe based on weight, you may need to make adjustments either to the choreography or the casting.

-When Artistic Directors watch dancers in auditions, shouldn’t they be able to decide based on watching a dancer dance if she’s a good fit for their company?
+Artistic Directors should be able to decide based on watching a dancer dance, if she’s a good fit for their company.

-Letting go of the weight listing on a resume will allow many dancers to show up with less doubt.
-More confidence.
-They’ll be more fully themselves and you’ll truly be able to see their potential.
+Letting go of the weight listing on a resume will allow many dancers to show up with less doubt and more confidence.
+They’ll be more fully themselves, and can fully share their gifts and potential.

-For dancers, here’s the best advice: Release the attachment to the number and ditch your scale.
+For dancers, here’s the best advice: release your attachment to the number, and ditch your scale.

-If ditching your scale allows you to stop obsessing over numbers and calories, do it.
+Ditching your scale can help you stop obsessing over numbers and calories.
 It’s key to support your mental health.
-Other things (weight, muscle tone, mindset and more) can shift effortlessly for many when you’re in a positive mental headspace.
+So many other things (e.g., weight, muscle tone, mindset, and more) can shift effortlessly when you’re in a positive mental headspace.

 The weight at which you’re dancing your best.
-The weight where you’re happy and healthy.
+The weight at which you’re happy and healthy.
 The weight at which you’re energetic and vivacious.
 The weight at which your bones and muscles are strong and supported.

 Put your attention on how amazing it feels to complete a pirouette instead of the size of the thighs doing the spinning.

-A weight that requires you to go to unhealthy extremes to maintain.
-Some number you decided was the “perfect number” when you were 15.
+A weight that requires you to go to unhealthy extremes to maintain and it’s not some number you decided was the “perfect number” when you were 15.

-It’s not a number that an Artistic Director, Teacher or Ballet Master/Mistress decided you should achieve.
+It’s not a number that an artistic director, teacher, or ballet master decided you should achieve.

-The FIRST thing that must happen for a dancer to healthfully work towards body goals is she must find peace with food and her body.
-If you approach either of those things from a place of negativity, self hate, restriction or disorder nothing will shift in a healthy way.
+The FIRST thing that must happen for a dancer to healthfully work towards body goals is they must find peace with food and their body.
+If you approach either of those things from a place of negativity, self-hate, restriction, or disorder, nothing will shift in a helpful way.

-Once you’re in a good mental place you can start to make food + lifestyle shifts that will help you achieve your personal best dancers’ body.
+Once you’re in a good mindset, you can start to make food and lifestyle shifts that will help you achieve your personal best dancer’s body.
 This looks different for everyone.
-Find a professional who you trust and connect with to support you.
-Depending on your needs a Health Coach, Dietitian or Nutritionist could be the right fit.
+Find a professional who you trust and connect with for support.
+Depending on your needs a health coach, dietitian, or nutritionist might be the right fit.